sroostee/Oat_Thesis/README.md

 	train/
 		Images NewLabels valid.txt

-All images and labels required to training should be linked or copied to their respective directories.
+All images and labels required for training should be linked or copied to their respective directories.
 Labels should have the same file name as their corresponding image.
-Images used for validation during trainging should be specified in valid.txt e.g. ln -s ~/seed_images/Data_for_ML_Test/Oat/Om2/Images/* . ls Omat*.tif > valid.txt
+Images used for validation during trainging should be specified in valid.txt e.g.

+cd Images
+ln -s ~/seed_images/Data_for_ML_Test/Oat/Omat/Images/* .
+ls Omat*.tif > valid.txt
 cd ..
 mv Images/valid.txt .

 ---------

 Training classifier

+The classifier is trained and evaluated in Jupyter Notebook with the file 2D_segmentation.ipynb or 3D_segmentation.ipynb.
+Directories and some parameters can be changed using 2D_train.ini or 3D_train.ini.
+The classifier exported by this file is stored in a .pkl file such as 2D_oat.pkl and can also be used for label predictions of entire seeds.

 ---------

 Predictions

+In the fastai v.1 library predictions on new images can only be carried out on images with even size width and height (e.g. 630x650 is fine, but 630x649 is not).
+In that case resize the image before predictions with

-After training directory will look like mogrify -crop sizexsize+0+0 *.tif
+mogrify -crop widthxheight+0+0 *.tif

-train/
-	Images  Labels  models  valid.txt predict_oat.pkl

-To run predictions only the predict_oat.pkl is required
+where width and height and the new (even numbers) width and height.

+Then the predictions can be done using the 2D_predict.ipynb script.
+The classifier should be in the same directory as this script.
+The new unlabelled images should be in a subdirectory.
+The prediction script will automatically create a directory to store the new labels in.
+Classifier name and directory names can be specified in pred_2D.ini .
+Suggested structure:

+pred/
+	NewImages  PredLabels  2D_oat.pkl

+Optionally labels can be converted back to colours with label_to_colour.sh However volume calculations require the original label values.

 ---------

 Volume calculations

+volume calculations on labels can be carried out with the calc_vol.py script. use like ./calc_vol.py -p pathtolabels -vox voxelsize -out outputfile